Twprcntmlk/CapStoneProject/README.md

    heroku run -a {NAME_OF_HEROKU_APP} flask db upgrade heroku run -a {NAME_OF_HEROKU_APP} flask seed all
    ```
+   heroku run -a capstone-ygo-gacha-project flask db upgrade
+   heroku run -a capstone-ygo-gacha-project flask seed all

 10. Under Settings find "Config Vars" and add any additional/secret .env variables.